 This project fits under Geoscience BC’s Strategic Objective of ‘Identifying New Natural Resource Opportunities’ and the goal to:

-Undertake research that adds value to existing or ongoing data sets through ground-truthing studies, data interpretation and mining camp compilations.
+- Undertake research that adds value to existing or ongoing data sets through ground-truthing studies, data interpretation and mining camp compilations.

-Specifically, this project is:
+Specifically, this project:

 - Published previously private airborne geophysical data sets in the Golden Triangle area; and